-The eighth biggest city in Germany – Dortmund, is located in one of the most industrial zones of the country, and yet it is referred to as the ‘green metropolis .
-This is due to the fact that the lands, which have been used up by years of mining works, are turned into parks, cultural centres and all kind of places for people to meet each other.
+The eighth biggest city in Germany – Dortmund, is located in one of the most industrial zones of the country, and yet it is referred to as the ‘green metropolis’ .
+This is due to the fact that the lands used up by years of mining works have been turned into parks, cultural centers and all kind of places for people to meet each other.

 Here are some of the major attractions in Dortmund that you may visit even if you are in the city just for a while.